Mascarpone Cream with Pasteurized Eggs (Pâte à Bombe)

 Put water and sugar in a small saucepan.

-Heat over medium heat without stirring and bring the syrup to 250°F (use a kitchen thermometer, essential for correct pasteurization).
+Heat over medium heat without ever stirring and bring the syrup to 250°F (use a cooking thermometer, essential for correct pasteurization).

-In the meantime, place the egg yolks (they must be at room temperature and not cold from the fridge!) in the bowl of the mixer (or use electric beaters).
+Meanwhile, put the yolks (which must be at room temperature and not cold from the fridge) in the bowl of the stand mixer (or use electric beaters).

-When the syrup reaches 250°F, pour it slowly over the yolks while beating at maximum speed.
+When the syrup reaches 250°F, pour it in a thin stream over the yolks while whipping at maximum speed.

-Continue until the mass is swollen, light, and completely cooled: you have obtained the pâte à bombe.
+Continue until the mixture is fluffy, pale, and completely cooled: you have obtained the pâte à bombe.

 Add the mascarpone

-Add the cold mascarpone one spoon at a time, always keeping the beaters running at low speed.
+Add the cold mascarpone one spoonful at a time, still with the beaters running at low speed.

 If you want to flavor it, add vanilla or orange zest now.